1958 Nickel Value Checker: Errors List, “D” & No Mint Mark Worth

 Rare 1958 Nickel Error List

-The FS-501 designation catalogues this specific repunched mint mark variety, with PCGS recording an auction record of $1,295 for an MS64 specimen sold on eBay in October 2016.
-Remarkably, no PCGS-certified examples of this error exist with Full Steps designation, making any Full Steps specimen extraordinarily rare, with the highest regular grade reaching only MS65 and valued at $1,500.
+The FS-501 designation in the Cherrypicker’s Guide catalogs this specific variety.
+PCGS recorded an auction record of $1,295 for an MS64 specimen sold on eBay in October 2016.
+The highest known grade without Full Steps is MS65, valued at approximately $1,500.
+Remarkably, no PCGS-certified examples with the Full Steps designation have been recorded, making any FS specimen extraordinarily rare.

 The 1958-D/D D/Inverted D FS-501 Price/Grade Chart